-Reefer is a slang term born from racism.
+Reefer is a cannabis slang term born from racism.
 Let’s get that out there first and foremost.
-For those of you that are curious, the word reefer was coined in the 1920’s, as an alternation of the mexican-spanish slang word grifo (pronouned greef-o), which meant drug-addict.
+For those of you that are curious, the word reefer was coined in the 1920’s, as an alternation of the Mexican-Spanish slang word grifo (pronouned greef-o), which meant drug-addict.
 It also meant pick-pocket in criminal slang.
-Later, in 1936, the movie Reefer Madness was released as an anti-cannabis propaganda crusade, which affected the public mindset on cannabis so elegantly, that people born up until the 1960’s still have a deep rooted fear of cannabis and its culture.
+Later, in 1936, the movie Reefer Madness was released as an anti-cannabis propaganda crusade, which affected the public mindset on cannabis so elegantly, that some people born up until the 1960’s still have a deep rooted fear of cannabis and its culture.

 Herb is a much lighter word.
 Herb actually has a positive connotation dating back to the happy point in time where cannabis was used for medicinal properties, much like ginger and other medicinal herbs and spices.
-Before big pharma, before Hearst, and before the prohibition, cannabis was treated for what it was: A naturally occurring, holistic medicine.
+Before big pharma, before Hearst, and before the prohibition, cannabis was treated for what it was: A naturally occurring, possibly beneficial herb.
 In the more recent days, herb has become a popular term due mostly in fact that it has one syllable, like weed, which is becoming the go-to word for the green revolution we see today.

-Hemp is being used as a slang term, but it isn’t a slang term at all!
+Hemp is being used as a cannabis slang term, but it isn’t a slang term at all!
 The folks over at Alternet said it best: ‘Thanks to nearly 80 years of federal cannabis prohibition, public knowledge on the topic is limited to rumors and misinterpretations perpetuated online everything from “hemp plants are male and marijuana plants are female” to “one is a drug and the other is not.”‘ The difference is pretty clear when you get into the origins.
 Hemp mostly refers to strains that were genetically selected and bred for use in industrial matters, while cannabis is bred for potency and medicinal value.

-So there’s the short history of 5 cannabis slang terms.
+So there’s the short history of five cannabis slang terms.
 Feel free to go digging on your own for other slang terms.
 You never know what you’ll find, or what you’ll learn!
 If you DO find anything noteworthy, let us know.
 Much like you, we’ve got the munchies for knowledge, and we’d love to hear from you.